epfl-sti/cluster.foreman/README.md

-# EPFL STI OpenStack with Foreman
+# EPFL STI clusters with Foreman

-## How To
+## Quick Start

-1. Use the `./init.sh` script to setup the configuration params
+Launch `./install-openstack-master.sh` to install foreman with the correct configuration setup on the master node.

-1. Launch `./install-openstack-master.sh` to install foreman with the correct configuration setup on the master node.
+For further information, see the [wiki](https://github.com/epfl-sti/cluster.foreman/wiki)